 If you find a wasp’s nest do not take any chances.
 Trying to remove the nest or using other methods can backfire and you end up under attack.
 Do-it-yourself treatments are available but are usually not as effective in removing stinging insects.
 And, it can be very dangerous.
 Multiple stings are the quick result of many home remedies.
 Plus, these products may contain pesticides that can be harmful to people and pets if they are misused or mixed improperly.

-That’s why your best option is always to contact professionals.
+That’s why your best option is always to contact professional wasp control services to get rid of wasps.
 At ABC Termite & Pest Control in Omaha & Lincoln, NE, we know how to find nests and use the right safety equipment and treatments.
 We also seal up any entry points that have allowed wasps into your property and help you prevent their return.

 Find a reputable local pest control professional that you TRUST and have them take care of your pest problems.
 Check them out on the: